netdata/netdata/docs/store/change-metrics-storage.md

 :::

-Visit the [Netdata Storage Calculator](https://netdata-storage-calculator.herokuapp.com/) app to customize data retention according to your preferences.
+You can use the [Netdata Storage Calculator](https://netdata-storage-calculator.herokuapp.com/) found here to get a general idea of storage space until we deliver our updated calculator in the coming weeks.

 ## Edit `netdata.conf` with recommended database engine settings